JanWood2013/JanEngineering/README.md

 and here I share you what I am doing for it!
 🔗GitHub: https://github.com/JanWood2013

+**Lewis Hamilton won in Barcelona**
+//14.06.2026, 5:07pm//
+Lewis Hamilton won for the first time in red!
+ -And this first time is in Spain, Barcelona

 **Race day in Barcelona & last day of 24h Le Mans!**
 //14.06.2026,11:43am//
 Barcelona race ➕ 24h Le Mans 🟰 best motorsport weekend this year! 🏁